-I had an IEP pretty consistently all through my years in the Virginia public school system.
-I received services for my low vision starting in kindergarten, and while I transitioned to a Student Assistance Plan in third grade, I received a 504 plan followed by another IEP in eighth grade.
+I had an IEP pretty consistently all through my years in the Virginia public school system, starting in kindergarten.
+I transitioned to a Student Assistance Plan in third grade.
+Then, I received a 504 plan followed by another IEP in eighth grade.
 There are a lot of myths about having an IEP, and about the students who receive services.
 Here are seven that I have seen the most frequently.

 You can’t be in the general ed classroom if you have an IEP